Cameras & Optics Design Walk-Through including a Camera Calculator and Optical Systems.

 Calculate the FoV of the Lens and Image Sensor Combination

 The final step in the component selection process is to calculate the field of view of your selected lens and sensor combination.
-This can then be cross-referenced against your calculated Camera Angle of View Requirements.
+This can be cross-referenced against your calculated Camera Angle of View Requirements.
 We recommend iterating each step until you find the best camera and lens combination.
 If you can't find the exact combination with our lenses, please contact us.

 The field of view of a lens is dependent upon the Sensor Size, the Optical Effective Focal Length (EFL) and Lens Distortion.
 In our calculator, we use a simplified equation which does not include distortion.